dale-senior/EcomTechTest/README.md

  - Mappings seperated out.
  - Currently It won't accept json objects as input for the api calls.
  - api keys/tokens.
+ - git branches should be seperated into develop and master